w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 3. Allow for parablocks to be re-proposed to the network if they are not included initially on the first attempt.

-Asynchronous backing works by providing a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and ready block candidates for backing and inclusion. **Contextual execution** refers to how a parablock can begin being built earlier using the context provided by an _unincluded_ segment of recent block ancestors.
+Asynchronous backing provides a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and ready block candidates for backing and inclusion.
+**Contextual execution** refers to how a parablock can begin being built earlier using the context provided by an _unincluded segment_ of recent block ancestors.

-**Unincluded segments** are chains of blocks that are not yet included in the relay chain.
+**Unincluded segments** are chains of candidate blocks that are not yet included in the relay chain.
 Parablocks can be added to this unincluded segment and no longer have to wait for the latest included parent block of the relay chain.
 The core functionality that asynchronous backing brings is the ability to build on these unincluded segments of block ancestors rather than the finalized relay